 Downsides of a First Midwest Personal Loan

 Although there are a handful of benefits offered with personal loans from First Midwest Bank, disadvantages exist and should be considered.
-First, the minimum credit score of 680 may make it difficult for individuals with less-than-ideal credit to qualify.
+As with many bank loans, the minimum credit score of 680 may make it difficult for individuals with less-than-ideal credit to qualify.
 Compared to some other online personal loan lenders, First Midwest Bank does have more stringent credit requirements.

 >> Read More: Personal loans for bad credit